$\Delta$-PINNs: physics-informed neural networks on complex geometries: Numerical experiments

 \subsection{Heat transfer in a heat sink}

 In this experiment, we simulate a heat sink with convection losses in 2 dimensions and steady state.
-This can be expressed as the following boundary value problem:
+This can be expressed as the following boundary value problem

-We include three different types of boundary conditions: Dirichlet in $d\mathcal{B}_D$, Robin in $d\mathcal{B}_C$ and Neumann $d\mathcal{B}_N$.
+We include three different types of boundary conditions: Dirichlet on $\Gamma_D$, Robin on $\Gamma_C$, and Neumann on $\Gamma_N$.
 The Dirichlet boundary condition is to represent another body with constant, higher than ambient, temperature, which the heat sink $\mathcal{B}$ is attempting to dissipate.
 The Robin boundary condition represents a convective flux, which is proportional to the temperature $u$.
 The Neumann boundary condition is used to represent the symmetry of the domain.
 The geometry and location of the boundaries are shown in Figure~\ref{fig:heat}.
 This example could be interpreted as a simplified model for the heat sink that is typically placed above a central processing unit (CPU) of a computer.
-To generate a ground truth solution for this problem we performed finite element simulations using the FEniCS library \cite{fenics} on a mesh with 1289 nodes and 2183 linear triangular elements.
-In this experiment we will attempt to solve the inverse problem of learning the temperature inside the domain $\mathcal{B}$ from the information of the temperature in the boundary $d\mathcal{B}$.
-A practical realization of this experiment could be achieved by using a thermal camera and attempt to predict the temperature inside the heat sink.
-We will again use the proposed $\Delta$-PINNs with and without physics, as well conventional PINNs to solve this problem.
-In all cases, we will not inform the type of boundary conditions applied, and instead we only provide temperature measurements $u_i$ at the boundary $d\mathcal{B}$.
-Thus, we will not consider the term $MSE_{\rm boundary}$ in the loss function defined in equation~\ref{eq:loss}.
+To generate a ground truth solution for this problem we performed finite element simulations using the FEniCS library \cite{fenics} on a mesh with 1,289 nodes and 2,183 linear triangular elements.
+In this experiment we will attempt to solve the problem of learning the temperature inside the domain $\mathcal{B}$ from the information of the temperature in the boundary $\partial\mathcal{B}$.
+We will again use the proposed $\Delta$-NNs, as well as conventional PINNs to solve this problem.
+In all cases, we will not inform the type of boundary conditions applied, and instead we only provide temperature measurements $u_i$ at the boundary $\partial\mathcal{B}$.
+Thus, we will not consider the term $\operatorname{MSE}_\mathrm{b}$ in the loss function defined in Eq.~\eqref{eq:loss}.
 In practice, this is important because the true form of the convective fluxes is often unknown or empirically approximated.
-For $\Delta$-PINNs we will approximate the Laplacian operator $\Delta u$ with triangular finite elements using the definition of discrete Laplacian $\ten{A}$ shown in equation~\ref{eq:lap}.
-Then, we can define the loss term:
+For $\Delta$-PINNs we will approximate the Laplacian operator $\Delta u$ with triangular finite elements using the definition of the operator $\ten{A}$ shown in Eq.~\eqref{eq:lap}.
+Then, we can define the loss term